 Chapter 6 Coming Out

-I wasn’t looking to draw undue attention to my interests and kept my study and practicing with subtle mostly to myself, but the number of people who heard about my healing work or experienced it firsthand was growing, and one day I was invited to participate in a healing fair at the Unity Church.
+I wasn’t looking to draw undue attention to my interests and kept my study and practicing with subtle energy mostly to myself, but the number of people who heard about my healing work or experienced it firsthand was growing, and one day I was invited to participate in a healing fair at the Unity Church.
 I was nervous about coming out publicly, but I sensed it was time.
 I didn’t know what would come of it, but I decided to get a little bigger about it.
 For me to be asked to contribute to a healing fair at a church felt a little like a higher power asking me to come out of a closet.
 I didn’t feel particularly confident about the work and was still full of questions, but I didn’t think it would be appropriate to say no.

 I thought for a few days about what to call what I was doing.
 Since I had been learning from many sources the way artists and musicians do, I decided to call it Healing Energy Arts, or HEARTS for short.